Larry Nassar Sentenced To Up To 175 Years In Prison By Michigan Judge

 Nassar is dry eyed.
 There are tears in the courtroom.
 "Judge, he doesn't have any money to pay court costs and fines," defense attorney Matt Newburg says.
 "The victims deserve the money.
 The county will survive one way or another," Aquilina says.— Kate Wells (@KateLouiseWells) January 24, 2018

-During the proceedings, Aquilina read portions of a letter that Nassar had given her, but she refused to read it in its entirety.
+During the proceedings, Aquilina read portions of a letter that Nassar had given her a couple of months after entering his plea, but she refused to read it in its entirety.
 "There is some information here which troubles me in regards to the victims," she said.
-"I don't want them to be re-victimized by the words in the letter."
+"I don't want them re-victimized by the words in the letter."

-In the parts she did read aloud, Nassar criticized the federal judge as going "ballistic" in sentencing him to 60 years, and he continued to defend his actions.
+In the parts that were read aloud, Nassar criticized a federal judge as going "ballistic" in sentencing him to 60 years, and he continued to defend his actions.

 "I was a good doctor, because my treatments worked and those patients that are now speaking out are the same ones that kept coming back over and over," she read from the letter.